nin93/genecode-cr/README.md

 # genecode-cr

 Genecode XY is a command-line Caesar Cipher developed in Crystal which turns texts into [DNA](https://en.wikipedia.org/wiki/DNA.)-[RNA](https://en.wikipedia.org/wiki/RNA) sections.
-You can use the command `genecode-cr --encode "text here"` to codify an ordinary text, or decode DNA-RNA coded texts like "TUAGUUUTUUGCGGUUTTACATUAUCAUCAATCUAA".
+You can use the command `genecode-cr --encode "text here"` to codify an ordinary text, or decode DNA-RNA coded texts like "TCTGCCUCGUCTGTUUGCAACTCTUATUATAUGUGA".

 You will need a key to both encode or decode a text.
 Crypted texts have unique key, of course, but you can choose one from 0 up to 121 for encoding with `--key` option or leave it random by omitting it.